-The Department of Economics at Appalachian State is ranked among the top 100 U.S. economics departments for research productivity (RePEc).
+The Department of Economics at Appalachian State is among the top 100 departments in the U.S. for research productivity.
 The department is particularly strong in the areas of environmental economics and experimental economics.
-Faculty research has appeared in leading journals, such as the American Economic Review, Journal of Public Economics, RAND Economics, and European Economic Review.
-This research has received over $1 million in external support over the past 10 years from federal and state agencies, including the National Science Foundation and the US Internal Revenue Service.
+Faculty research has appeared in leading journals, such as the Journal of Public Economics, RAND Economics, Nature Human Behavior, European Economic Review, Journal of Environmental Economics and Management, and Experimental Economics.
+Faculty research receives funding from federal and state agencies, including the National Science Foundation, the Sloan Foundation, and the U.S. Internal Revenue Service.

 Working Paper Series

 The Department of Economics maintains a seminar series to enhance the development and diffusion of knowledge and research.